tobydriscoll/udmath351/notes/second_linear/oscillators.md

 ```{index} ! resonance
 ```

-If the forcing is exactly at the natural frequency, then the situtation is like that of {numref}`Example {number} <example-variation_parameters-resonance>`:
+If the forcing is exactly at the natural frequency, then the situation is like that of {numref}`Example {number} <example-variation_parameters-resonance>`:

 $$
 x_p(t) = \frac{1}{2 \omega_0} t \sin(\omega_0 t),